 - Non-exempt corporations: $50

 - Foreign corporations: $125

-The penalty subject to Delaware companies which fail to file the report is the same with the penalty for failing to pay franchise tax.
+The penalty subject to Delaware companies that fail to file the report is the same as the penalty for failing to pay a franchise tax.

 The companies can proceed with filings and payments electronically via the Delaware Division of Corporations or the registered agent’s online system.

 3. What are common filing requirements for Delaware companies at the federal level?